a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 .. important::
-   When detail page template rendering is triggered, this has no effect to other content elements on the current page!
+   When detail page template rendering is triggered, this has no effect on other content elements on the current page!

 Enable detail page